dmaulikr/Forgetmenots/README.md

 Forgetmenots
 ============

 Forget to buy you loved ones flowers?
-Our iOS application will remind you.
+Our iOS application will remind you!